 Targeted therapy of metastatic colorectal cancer (mCRC) with anti-epidermal growth factor receptor (EGFR) monoclonal antibodies (moAbs) cetuximab or panitumumab has been revolutionised by the introduction of genetic profiling of individual tumours.
 Although initial response rates of about 10% were seen in patients with chemorefractory mCRC, it was subsequently discovered that higher response rates in the range of 13%-17% were achievable in tumours without mutations in codon 12 or 13 of the KRAS gene, whereas only 0%-1.2% of the KRAS mutant tumours responded to therapy.
-Nevertheless, even in KRAS wild-type CRCs, about 40% of the previously untreated3-5 and about 60%-70% of the previously treated do not respond to anti-EGFR treatment and additional detection of NRAS, BRAF and PIK3CA exon 20 mutations and loss of PTEN protein or better discrimination among KRAS mutations by excluding G13D carriers may further enhance selection of patients.
+Nevertheless, even in KRAS wild-type CRCs, about 40% of the previously untreated 3-5 and about 60%-70% of the previously treated do not respond to anti-EGFR treatment and additional detection of NRAS, BRAF and PIK3CA exon 20 mutations and loss of PTEN protein or better discrimination among KRAS mutations by excluding G13D carriers may further enhance selection of patients.

 In addition to these negative predictive molecular alterations, the EGFR gene copy number (GCN) stood up as a candidate biomarker for predicting response of CRC to anti-EGFR therapy.
-EGFR GCN could indeed further discriminate among KRAS wild-type patients those better candidates to cetuximab or panitumumab, enhancing patients' selection by achieving response rates as high as 80%.12-14 This notion has been recently supported also by a study in which a molecularly annotated platform of patient-derived xenografts ('xenopatients') was exploited for identifying novel mechanisms of resistance to cetuximab, confirming that EGFR GCN gain (as assessed by quantitative PCR) tended to segregate responders also in this preclinical context.
-Fluorescence in situ hybridisation (FISH) has been used almost invariably in retrospective clinical studies for assessing EGFR GCN in GRC.
-However, signal enumeration in solid CRC.
-However, signal enumeration in solid tumour sections by FISH is challenging to interpret and guidelines dealing with key technical pret and guidelines dealing with key technical issues and reading strategies like those available for non-small-cell lung cancer are not available for CRC.
-Thus, the lack of standardisation of analytical methods and scoring systems may partly cplain why the EGFR GCN testing as a predictive comarker has not been incorporated into the clinal practice yet.
-We therefore designed this international ring explain why the EGFR GCN testing as a predictive biomarker has not been incorporated into the clinical practice yet.
+7 11 EGFR GCN could indeed further discriminate among KRAS wild-type patients those better candidates to cetuximab or panitumumab, enhancing patients' selection by achieving response rates as high as 80%.
+12-14 This notion has been recently supported also by a study in which a molecularly annotated platform of patient-derived xenografts ('xenopatients') was exploited for identifying novel mechanisms of resistance to cetuximab, confirming that EGFR GCN gain (as assessed by quantitative PCR) tended to segregate responders also in this preclinical context.
+15 Fluorescence in situ hybridisation (FISH) has been used almost invariably in retrospective clinical studies for assessing EGFR GCN in CRC.
+11 13 14 However, signal enumeration in solid CRC.
+11 13 14 However, signal enumeration in solid tumour sections by FISH is challenging to interpret and guidelines dealing with key technical pret and guidelines dealing with key technical issues and reading strategies like those available for non-small-cell lung cancer are not available for CRC.
+Thus, the lack of standardisation of analytical methods and scoring systems may partly explain why the EGFR GCN testing as a predictive biomarker has not been incorporated into the clinical practice yet.